 Best virtual event platform for events and community

-Mighty Networks is an all-in-one platform that gives you total functionality for creating and hosting amazing virtual events.
-Plus, you can add communities, online courses, and paid memberships, all under one brand, and instantly available across every device—web, iOS, and Android.
+Mighty Networks' powerful cultural software gives you an all-in-one platform with total functionality for creating and hosting amazing virtual events.
+With th power of Spaces, you get customizeable containers for building events the way you want, and you can add things like communities, online courses, and paid memberships.
+These are all under one brand, and instantly available across every device—web, iOS, and Android.

 What that means is that when you choose Mighty Networks you’re getting more than just an awesome place to host your virtual event.
 You’re also getting powerful features to build a landing page; engaging tools for continuing interactions with the community of attendees from your virtual event; and a variety of avenues to monetize your brand down the line whether it’s through additional virtual events, paid memberships, or online courses.

 - Native live streaming